fayedraza/Big-O/README.md

  ###### Note: Array is n by n

  ###### This is an example of a nested for loop.
 Since it is going through every elment for each row, its run time is O(n^2).
-If the array length is three rows with three elements in each row it will run nine times because 3^2 is 9.
+If the array length is three rows with three elements in each row then it will run nine times because 3^2 is 9.

  **Example of an algorithm that has O(n^2) runtimne (Java)**